Chiral perturbation theory of the hyperfine splitting in (muonic) hydrogen: Introduction

+Several collaborations are now preparing a measurement of the ground-state ($1S$) hfs in $\mu$H with ppm precision: CREMA \cite{Amaro:2021goz}, FAMU \cite{Pizzolotto:2021dai, Pizzolotto:2020fue} and J-PARC \cite{Sato:2014uza} (see Ref.~\cite{Pohl:2016xsr} for a comparison of the different experimental methods).
+These future measurements hold the potential to extract the Zemach radius with a sub-percent uncertainty, thereby constraining the magnetic properties of the proton.

 A precise theory prediction for the $1S$ hfs in $\mu$H is essential for the success of the experimental campaigns.
 Firstly, to narrow down the frequency search range, which is important given the limited beam time available to the collaborations at PSI, RIKEN-RAL and J-PARC.
 Secondly, for the interpretation of the results.
 One can either extract the Zemach radius given a theory prediction for the proton-polarizability effect in the $\mu$H $1S$ hfs, or vice versa, extract the proton-polarizability effect with input for the Zemach radius.
-Furthermore, one can combine the precise measurements of the $1S$ hfs in H and $\mu$H, to disentangle the Zemach radius and polarizability effects, leveraging radiative corrections as explained in Ref.~\cite{Antognini:2022xoo}, and compare their empirical values to theoretical expectations.
+Furthermore, one can combine the precise measurements of the $1S$ hfs in H and $\mu$H to disentangle the Zemach radius and polarizability effects, leveraging radiative corrections as explained in Ref.~\cite{Antognini:2022xoo}, and compare their empirical values to theoretical expectations.

 The biggest uncertainty in the theory prediction comes from proton-structure effects, entering through the two-photon exchange (TPE).
 These contain the above-mentioned Zemach radius and polarizability effects.
 Presently, they are evaluated within a ``data-driven'' dispersive approach \cite{Carlson:2008ke,Faustov:2006ve,Tomalak:2018uhr}.
 While the dispersive method itself is rigorous, it requires sufficient experimental data to map out the proton spin structure functions $g_1(x,Q^2)$ and $g_2(x,Q^2)$ as full functions of the Bjorken variable $x$ and the photon virtuality $Q^2$.
-For this purpose, there has been a dedicated ``Spin Physics Program'' at Jefferson Lab \cite{Chen:2008ng,CLAS:2017ozc,CLAS:2021apd,JeffersonLabE97-110:2019fsc,E97-110:2021mxm}, that recently extended the previously scarce data for $g_2$ \cite{Zielinski:2017gwp,JeffersonLabHallAg2p:2022qap}.
+This has been the aim of a dedicated ``Spin Physics Program'' at Jefferson Lab \cite{Chen:2008ng,CLAS:2017ozc,CLAS:2021apd,JeffersonLabE97-110:2019fsc,E97-110:2021mxm} that recently extended the previously scarce data for $g_2$ \cite{Zielinski:2017gwp,JeffersonLabHallAg2p:2022qap}.

 In this work, we use an entirely different approach --- the chiral perturbation theory ($\chi$PT) \cite{Weinberg:1978kz,Gasser:1983yg,Gasser:1987rb} --- which has been successfully used to give a prediction for the proton-polarizability effect in the $\mu$H Lamb shift \cite{Alarcon:2013cba}.
 To be precise, we work in the framework of baryon chiral perturbation theory (B$\chi$PT) --- the manifestly Lorentz-invariant formulation of $\chi$PT in the baryon sector~\cite{Gasser:1987rb, Gegelia:1999qt,Fuchs:2003qc} (see also \cite{Pascalutsa:2006up,Geng:2013xn} for reviews).
 We show that the leading-order (LO) B$\chi$PT prediction for the polarizability effect in the hfs is effectively vanishing, thereby, in substantial disagreement with the data-driven evaluations.